 Yad Moss is 7 miles south of Alston, high on the Cumbrian border with County Durham.
 When conditions are good we enjoy over 4kms of varied intermediate skiing and plenty of ‘characterful’ off-piste.

 We are a community amateur sports club run by volunteers.
 Every penny we take is ploughed back to improve the facilities.
 Over the last 40 years we have been able to provide accessible lift served skiing and boarding in this part of the beautiful North Pennines.

 Being England, the snowfall at Yad Moss is unpredictable and the amount of skiing we get varies every year.
 We have to react quickly to favourable weather and cannot normally guarantee snowsports more than a couple of days in advance.
 In good seasons we can get over 40 days skiing and enjoy some truly superb conditions.
 Depending on the snow pattern our first runs can be as early as November and our last, as late as mid April.

 The erratic snowfall and rough moorland terrain mean that it is not possible to mark our runs in the same way as alpine ’pistes’.
 Instead we ski on drifted snow between fences and follow shallow gullies where the grass has been cut shorter.
 Snowsports are often only possible at Yad Moss because the soft surface and almost complete absence of rocks, permit skiing on very thin cover.
-We nevertheless have a modern piste grooming machine to make the most of the snow that does fall (See the gallery and our facebook page).
+We nevertheless have a modern piste grooming machine to make the most of the snow that does fall (Please see our gallery and facebook page).

-All the skiing at Yad Moss is accessible from a single fast lift, reached by a 10 minute walk from the car park.
+All the skiing at Yad Moss is accessible from a single fast lift, reached by a 10 minute walk from the roadside car park.
 Our auto-stacking Poma tow is 600m long and climbs 125m in height.
 It moves up to 600 skiers and boarders per hour and serves runs of up to 800m in length.